You are viewing a story from harrypotterfanfiction.com

 A.N.
 This chapter goes to the amazing ariellem; without her help, it would not have been written so quickly.
 Thanks for lending me your muse Ariellem!!
 And the amazing Image was once again made by Meghan at TDA!

 Monday morning, as I slowly eat my porridge, Romulus brings me information about the next confrontation.
-The owl allows itself to drink in my pumpkin juice and I can’t help but shoo it away, looking disgust.
+The owl drinks pumpkin juice out of my goblet and I can’t help but shoo it away, looking at him with disgust.
 This is just wrong; I do not want to drink owl spit so why does it want to drink human spit?
 Romulus and I definitely aren’t made for each other.

 Looking at the letter, I feel surprised and rather excited.
 Lucy is taking the stand this time around and she requests our presence at lunchtime, in the Great Hall for her official duel with Killian Earhart.
 I can’t think what she wants to do because I can’t think of what there is to do in here; it’s just an extra large room with tables and benches in it.
 Unless she’s learned how to take all that away so she has more space to battle a guy that is 4 years older than her, I think this will be a seated confrontation.

-It’s a slow morning where I am questioned by both Lily and Eliana about the next confrontation.
+It’s a slow morning, and both Lily and Eliana take the opportunity to question me about the next confrontation.
 All I can tell them is to make sure that they will spend the entire lunch time in the Great Hall and nowhere else.
 I actually manage to keep secret the name of the cousin that will be challenging Killian Earhart.
 Alright, they decide to leave me alone after a couple minutes and I think they are loving this a lot and want to keep the mystery.
 I think I would like that too as well, if I weren’t involved.
 Now what will I confront the guy with...
 After an utterly boring History class, we can finally go and have our lunch.
 I hardly manage to not run there.

 I’m so excited that I can barely eat anything.
 The fact that it’s kidney pie isn’t helping either.
 Who in their right mind would eat something that has the word ‘kidney’ in it?
 I see Rose is eating some.
 Then again, she bonded with Romulus at some point in her life so I highly doubt her mind is intact.